verana-labs/verifiable-trust-vpr-spec/spec.md

 Validation is valid for a specific period, for example 365 days, as configured in the [[ref: credential schema]] for credential schema related validations, or set by trust registry for user-agent validation.

 :::note
-In some cases, even if the validation is valid for a period of time, the resulting created permission or issued credential might have a shorter expiration date because the validated attribute(s) might expire before validation expiration: in this case, the [[ref: applicant]] must provide updated information to the [[ref: validator]] before attribute expiration, in order to get issued an updated new permission and/or an updated credential.
+In some cases, even if the validation is valid for a period of time, the resulting created permission or issued credential might have a shorter expiration timestamp because the validated attribute(s) might expire before validation expiration: in this case, the [[ref: applicant]] must provide updated information to the [[ref: validator]] before attribute expiration, in order to get issued an updated new permission and/or an updated credential.
 :::

-If validation is set to expire, [[ref: applicant]] that wishes to extend the expiration date must renew its validation.
+If validation is set to expire, [[ref: applicant]] that wishes to extend the expiration timestamp must renew its validation.

 At any time, [[ref: applicant]] can cancel the validation process.